MimTiller/Picarputer/README.md

-This is the repo for Picarputer, a python Car UI for the Raspberry Pi
+This is the repo for Picarputer, a python Car Display/UI for the Raspberry Pi

 ![Picarputer Interface](https://raw.githubusercontent.com/MimTiller/Picarputer/master/picarputer.PNG)